MAD9137/f2024/docs/modules/week7/README.md

 By the end of this week, students will:

-- Understand the requirements for the [mid-term Project](/assessments/projects/mid-term.md)
+- Understand the requirements for the [Mid-Term Project](/assessments/projects/mid-term.md)
 - Learn how to work with dates in iOS by implementing the Date class
 - Have begun to work on the mid-term project